cs3157/recitations/B-Makefiles/makefiles.md

 The guys who wrote Make also realized that there are some pretty common patterns when it comes to compiling C software projects, so they built the ability to recognize these patterns into Make.
-These are what we call "implicit rules."
+These are what we call "**implicit rules**."

 The built-in implicit rules will use the file extensions of the targets and dependencies to infer what build command pattern to invoke.
 It will then fill in